ZohaibManzoor00/carouselWithCustomHook/README.md

-# carouselWithCustomHook
-Dynamic carousel using a custom - useCarousel
+# Dynamic carousel using a custom - useCarousel